9health/00-dotnet-tutorial/201_samples/doc/Food_Demo_Prog.md

 4. JsonFood Class

 ### Notes
-- FDP is synonym for Food Demo Program
+- FDP is synonym for Food Demo Program.
+- S is synonym for State.
 - If there are **30,000** foods at `S10`, should it be listed all?
 - How to parition FDP to reuse or extend functionality later?
 - `csv` input file is only used to input large number of foods.
 How to control FDP from command line such as delete foods?